jasonwcc/learntocontainerized/apache2/test.md

 kubectl get svc

 # Lets scale up the deployment
-kubectl scale deployment www1 --replica 3
+kubectl scale deployment apachewww --replica 3

 # Now log into the test-pod and curl the web servers
 kubectl exec -it test-pod -- sh